-Dr. Donna Friess enjoyed a rich and wonderful forty plus year full time teaching career at Cypress College wherein she taught over 12,000 students, but now she has turned her energies toward working with individuals and in the small group setting, rather than the large classroom setting.
-Dr. Friess offers life coaching and personal development workshops.
+Dr. Donna Friess enjoyed a rich and wonderful forty plus year full time teaching career at Cypress College wherein she taught over 12,000 students and is now enjoying retirement with her passion in art, writing, horsing around and lots of volunteer projects.

 Donna’s story of her intervention against her father to protect her four-year-old niece from molestation, came to international attention after a grueling 15 month long trial and some changes in child abuse laws in California.
 Upon the release of her autobiography, Cry The Darkness: One Woman’s Triumph Over the Tragedy of Incest (HCI, 1993), there were frequent media appearances on Oprah and other television and radio shows, and newspaper headlines here and abroad, all of which brought new speaking and writing opportunities to Donna.
 Her case has helped focus national attention on the frequency of child abuse in middle class homes across America.